syncfusion-content/flutter-docs/Flutter/DateRangePicker/accessibility.md

 ## Keyboard navigation

-Following keyboard interactions are supported by the `SfDateRangePicker`.
+The following keyboard interactions are supported by the `SfDateRangePicker`.

 | Key                   | Description                     									  					                 |
 |-----------------------|--------------------------------------------------------------------------------------------------------|